History of the Big Rock

 These summer failures finally gave way to one huge autumn success.
 On Sept.
 14, 1957, Raleigh angler Jimmy Croy, fishing aboard the Mary Z with Capt.
 K.W.
 “Bill” Olsen, landed a 143-pound blue marlin.
 This catch would forever change the face of fishing along the North Carolina coast.

 Olsen radioed back to port and word of the catch spread throughout the small town.
-When the Mary Z finally pulled into port, the boat and crew was greeted by a large gathering and blaring police sirens.
+When the Mary Z finally pulled into port, the boat and crew were greeted by a large gathering and blaring police sirens.
 An impromptu parade along the waterfront ensued.
 The main feature was a child’s red wagon filled with silver dollars pulled by Tony Seamon, Jr. This prize was pulled to the boat and presented to the lucky fishermen.

 While no one knows exactly where Olsen and Croy made their historic catch, most think the two had reached the Gulf Stream, a warm-water current that bisects colder coastal waters about 40-60 miles south of the Morehead City port.
 As the Gulf Stream drifts north along the N.C. coastline, it crosses a structure on the continental shelf called “Big Rock” from which the tournament takes its name.

-The Big Rock – which is not a rock at all – is a series of ledges, peaks and plateaus that covers an area about 8-10 miles long by 1 mile in width.
+The Big Rock – which is not a rock at all – is a series of ledges, peaks, and plateaus that covers an area about 8-10 miles long by 1 mile in width.
 It’s a haven for small reef fish – the type of fish that attract the larger fish that blue marlin feast on.
 It’s a microcosm of the oceanic food chain just a short distance from the Morehead City waterfront.

 While the Big Rock remained an underwater secret for much of the nation’s history, it’s now considered the premier spot for marlin fishing on the East Coast.
 But even though the Big Rock has provided more than $1 million to tournament winners for 17 straight years, it took 40 years of hard work by the Big Rock board of directors and tournament organizers to reach this level of success.